 While there are other certifications like it, the FSRI can be similarly helpful in advancing a retirement professional’s career.
 Meanwhile, it can help future retirees determine a financial advisor’s comfort with retirement planning.

 - Need help navigating your retirement?
 A financial advisor can help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Your retirement plan can face a number of obstacles.
 Firstly, how much will you need to retire?
 Secondly, what will your 401(k) be worth once you stop working?
 Finally, how big a role does Social Security play in your retirement plans?
 SmartAsset’s retirement guide can help you answer some of those daunting questions.